 When should I test?

 Pick a test date that is at least two months ahead of the application deadlines of all the colleges and scholarship agencies you might want to apply to.
-Scores for the ACT (No Writing) are normally reported within 3–8 weeks after the test date.
-If you take the ACT Plus Writing, scores will be reported only after all of your scores are available, including Writing, normally within 5–8 weeks after the test date.
+Scores for the ACT are normally reported within 2–8 weeks after the test date.
+If you take the ACT with writing, scores will be reported only after all of your scores are available, including writing, normally within 5–8 weeks after the test date.